FallingTree/academic-kickstart/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 40
+weight = 60

 +++

 I am teaching in the Institut Universitaire de Technologie (IUT) of Orsay in the Computer Science department.
 List of courses in which I interveined:

 'Projet NAO:' 23 hours in 2017.
 Monitoring Students in developing an application for NAO robots.

 'Java:' 25 hours in 2017.
-Introduction to Java programmation course .
+Introduction to Java programmation course.

 'Architecture des ordinateurs:' 16 hours in 2017.
 Introduction to microprocessors architecture and Assembly language for Intel 8086 microprocessors.

 'C++:' 55 hours in 2017.
 Introduction to programming with C++ language.